benschwarz/developers.whatwg.org/README.md

   * rvm
   * bundler
   * nokogiri
+  * json
+  * peach
+  * sass
 * Python (2.4+)
   * lxml (`easy_install lxml`)
   * html5lib (`easy_install html5lib`)
 * Mercurial
 * SVN
 * LibXML2

+A specific version of some gems are required.
+To grab: `sudo gem install  --version "3.1.0.alpha.214" sass`

 I didn't say it was pretty! – But it does indeed work.